Nigel Sharp: Nutritional Agriculture

+Sharp’s work seeks to demonstrate that our climate, biodiversity, human health and productivity crises are deeply connected – but the solutions are equally connected.
+Rather than forcing a trade-off between profitability and nature, biodiversity restoration can be a driver of long-term financial returns.

 Key conservation projects

 2022 – Successfully returned a breeding population of Eastern Quolls into Tiverton Farm, returning the species to a region it had been extinct for 70 years.

 2021 – Helped establish the Byron Bay mobile wildlife hospital, based in Knockrow, NSW.

 2021 – Originated the concept of “regenerative urbanism” at the Glen Junor development outside Melbourne, creating a high value corridor connecting Brisbane Ranges National Park and the Werribee Gorge State Park.

 2020 – Founded the South-East Australia Sanctuary Operations Network (now the National Sanctuary Network), bringing diversity and connectivity to threatened species conservation.

 2020 – Secured the down-listing from extinct to critically endangered of the Eastern Barred Bandicoot.

 2019 – Marshalled the emergency bushfire evacuation and translocation of Southern Brush-tailed Rock-wallabies from Canberra, saving them from local extinction.

 2019 – Co-designed Melbourne SkyFarm Environmental Education Centre.

 2017 – Integrated threatened species programs into three regenerative agriculture enterprises: Orana Park farm, Picardy Station and Sunland Fresh Fruit.